naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 # Sequenzanalyse-und-Genomik-Leipzig

-This is a small part of the Sequenzanalyse-und-Genomik Course performed at the University of Leipzig.
+This is a small section of the 'Sequenzanalyse-und-Genomik Course' performed at the University of Leipzig.
-This data only represent the "Inferring Horizontal Gene Transfer events" section in this course.
+This information only represents the "Inferring Horizontal Gene Transfer events" section in this course.

 Here you can find the results of HGT detection in the QUERY SEQUENCE example (dead-end HGT).
 The HGT gene is used here as example represent a subunit of the F-type ATPase (atpC) which has been found product of HGT and ithas been described as no